Forklift Lawsuit Background

 Forklift accidents are ubiquitous in the American workplace: over 20,000 workers in the United States suffer injuries and death in forklift-related accidents each year.

 Forklift accidents are often serious.
-The last data we have is from 2019.
-There were 79 work-related forklift deaths and 8,140 injuries involving missed time from work.
+The last data we have is from 2021 from the National Safety Council.
+In 2021, there were 70 work-related forklift deaths and just over 7,000 injuries involving missed time from work.